Abigail McGrath

-Abigail Calachaly McGrath (September 18, 1940 – December 20, 2024) was an American writer, actor, playwright, and theater co-founder.
-She established the Off Center Theater in Manhattan and later founded the Renaissance House Writers and Artists Retreat on Martha's Vineyard.
+Abigail Calachaly McGrath (née Hubbell; September 18, 1940 – December 20, 2024) was an American actress, playwright, and theater producer.
+She co-founded the Off Center Theater in Manhattan, an Off-Off-Broadway company known for its experimental and children's productions.
+She later founded the Renaissance House Writers and Artists Retreat on Martha's Vineyard.
+Earlier in her career, she appeared in Pop artist Andy Warhol's underground film Tub Girls (1967), and was part of the Factory scene in the late 1960s.

 Early life and education

-Abigail Calachaly Hubbell was born on September 18, 1940, in Manhattan, New York City.
-She was the only child of Helen Johnson Hubbell, a Harlem Renaissance poet known professionally as Helene Johnson, and William Warner Hubbell III, a stevedore who later became a subway conductor.
-Her middle name, Calachaly, was inspired by her mother's imaginary childhood friend.
+Abigail Calachaly Hubbell was born on September 18, 1940, in Manhattan, New York City, the only child of the Harlem Renaissance poet Helene Johnson and William Warner Hubbell III, a stevedore who later worked as a subway conductor.
+Her middle name, Calachaly, was inspired by an imaginary childhood friend created by her mother.

-McGrath was raised in Fort Greene, Brooklyn, in what she described as "genteel poverty," characterized by cultural activities such as theater and opera outings.
-She attended Little Red School House graduated from Washington Irving High School.
+McGrath was raised in the Fort Greene neighborhood of Brooklyn in what she later described as "lgenteel poverty", with regular outings to the theater and opera.
+She attended the Little Red School House before graduating from Washington Irving High School in Manhattan.

-She pursued theater arts at Bard College.
-While at Bard, she married fellow student Leonard Rosen, with whom she had a son, Jason, before their divorce.
-After graduating, McGrath worked as a mannequin at the Folies Bergère.
+She studied theater arts at Bard College in Annandale-on-Hudson, New York where she married fellow student Leonard Rosen and had a son, Jason.
+After graduating, McGrath and her son spent several weeks in Paris, where she worked as a mannequin, or non-dancing showgirl, at the Folies Bergère.